-Check to see if your local bulk store like Costco sells the same items you’d normally buy elsewhere.
-Diapers, wipes, formula and baby soap are cheaper when bought in bulk than buying in smaller amounts.
-And with twins, you’ll go through these items pretty quickly, too.
+Check to see if your local bulk store sells the same items you’d normally buy elsewhere.
+Diapers, wipes, formula, and baby soap are cheaper when bought in bulk than buying in smaller amounts.
+And with twins, you’ll likely go through these items pretty quickly, too.

 Another option is to buy bulk items online, or through a monthly subscription.
-Stores like Amazon might offer better deals if you buy a large amount at one time.
+Online stores might offer better deals if you buy a large amount at one time.

 9. Use your work’s flexible spending account

 One of the benefits offered in many workplaces is a flexible spending account, or FSA.
-Using your FSA card will save you a huge percentage of the cost because you’re using pre-taxed money.
-For instance, if you’re in the 30% tax bracket, that’s like getting 30% off your medical fees.
+Using your FSA card can save you a huge percentage of the cost because you’re using pre-taxed money.
+For instance, if you’re in the 30% tax bracket, that’s like getting 30% off your expenses.

-Calculate how much you’d need for costs like hospital bills, prenatal visits, co-pays and medicines.
+Calculate how much you’d need for medical expenses like hospital bills, prenatal visits, co-pays, and medicines.
 You can then add this amount to your FSA card to save.